apache/flink/docs/content.zh/docs/deployment/elastic_scaling.md

 Note that such a high maxParallelism might affect performance of the job, since more internal structures are needed to maintain [some internal structures](https://flink.apache.org/features/2017/07/04/flink-rescalable-state.html) of Flink.

+When enabling Reactive Mode, the `jobmanager.adaptive-scheduler.resource-wait-timeout` configuration key will default to `-1`.
+This means that the JobManager will run forever waiting for sufficient resources.
+If you want the JobManager to stop after a certain time without enough TaskManagers to run the job, configure `jobmanager.adaptive-scheduler.resource-wait-timeout`.

+With Reactive Mode enabled, the `jobmanager.adaptive-scheduler.resource-stabilization-timeout` configuration key will default to `0`: Flink will start runnning the job, as soon as there are sufficient resources available.
+In scenarios where TaskManagers are not connecting at the same time, but slowly one after another, this behavior leads to a job restart whenever a TaskManager connects.
+Increase this configuration value if you want to wait for the resources to stabilize before scheduling the job.

 #### Recommendations

 - **Configure periodic checkpointing for stateful jobs**: Reactive mode restores from the latest completed checkpoint on a rescale event.
 If no periodic checkpointing is enabled, your program will loose its state.
 Checkpointing also configures a **restart strategy**.
 Reactive mode will respect the configured restarting strategy: If no restarting strategy is configured, reactive mode will fail your job, instead of scaling it.

+- Downscaling in Reactive Mode might cause longer stalls in your processing because Flink waits for the heartbeat between JobManager and the stopped TaskManager(s) to time out.
+You will see that your Flink job is stuck for roughly 50 seconds before redeploying your job with a lower parallelism.

+  The default timeout is configured to 50 seconds.
+Adjust the [`heartbeat.timeout`]({{< ref "docs/deployment/config">}}#heartbeat-timeout) configuration to a lower value, if your infrastructure permits this.
+Setting a low heartbeat timeout can lead to failures if a TaskManager fails to respond to a heartbeat, for example due to a network congestion or a long garbage collection pause.
+Note that the [`heartbeat.interval`]({{< ref "docs/deployment/config">}}#heartbeat-interval) always needs to be lower than the timeout.

 ### Limitations